dashingsoft/pyarmor/docs/questions.rst

 Error: Try to run unauthorized function
 ---------------------------------------

-If there is any `license.lic` or `pytransform.key` in the current path, pyarmor maybe reports this error.
-One solution is to remove all of that files, the other solution upgrades PyArmor.
-It has been fixed in v5.4.5.
+If there is any file `license.lic` or `pytransform.key` in the current path, pyarmor maybe reports this error.
+One solution is to remove all of that files, the other solution to upgrade PyArmor to v5.4.5 later.

 ..
 How easy is to recover obfuscated code?: